-In order to create a balanced space, start off by prioritizing your DIY projects according to the overall visual you want to create.
+In order to create a balanced space, start off by prioritizing your DIY projects according to the overall vision you want to create.
 This will ensure that the dispersal of décor is perfectly proportioned and guarantees you won't be wasting your time on projects that won't pack a punch.
-So, visualize and prioritize before you execute.
-And be sure to enlist the help of some trusted friends or family members who can lay everything out on the big day while you are getting ready.

 Arrange Your Own Bouquets